DClayotr/SortsandStructures/README.md

 # SortsandStructures
-Data sorts and data Structures
+Different data structures and sorts in python and java